WeberNick/vector-space-retrieval/README.md

 Directory of the unit tests.

 ## Getting Started
 The build and installation process will be described in the following.
 Follow the [Quick Start Guide](#quick-start-guide) for a fast installation and get the system running.
 This works only if the _boost_ library can be located in its default path.
-For a more detailed installation guide or if you encounter problems, take a look at [Detailed Installation Guide](#detailed-installation-guide).
+For a more detailed installation guide or if you encounter problems, take a look at [Detailed Installation Guide](#detailed-installation-guide). _Note:_ The installation process normally takes up to 10-15 minutes, since some dependencies need to be downloaded (depending on your broadbandwitdh, this process can take longer).

 ### Quick Start Guide